Lithium carbonate: Health risks

 Taking lithium salts has risks and side effects.
 Extended use of lithium to treat mental disorders has been known to lead to acquired nephrogenic diabetes insipidus.
 Lithium intoxication can affect the central nervous system and renal system and can be lethal.
 Over a prolonged period, lithium can accumulate in the principal cells of the collecting duct and interfere with antidiuretic hormone (ADH), which regulates the water permeability of principal cells in the collecting tubule.
 The medullary interstitium of the collecting duct system naturally has a high sodium concentration and attempts to maintain it.
 There is no known mechanism for cells to distinguish lithium ions from sodium ions, so damage to the kidney's nephrons may occur if lithium concentrations become too high as a result of dehydration, hyponatremia, an unusually low sodium diet, or certain drugs.

 Red pyrotechnic colorant

 Lithium carbonate is used to impart a red color to fireworks.

 Properties and reactions

 Unlike sodium carbonate, which forms at least three hydrates, lithium carbonate exists only in the anhydrous form.
 Its solubility in water is low relative to other lithium salts.
 The isolation of lithium from aqueous extracts of lithium ores capitalizes on this poor solubility.
-Its apparent solubility increases 10-fold under a mild pressure of carbon dioxide; this effect is due to the formation of the metastable bicarbonate, which is more soluble:
+Its apparent solubility increases 10-fold under a mild pressure of carbon dioxide; this effect is due to the formation of the metastable lithium bicarbonate, which is more soluble: